mwbowers/mwbowers.github.io/reference/datagate-client/authority-entry-class-authority-entry-constructor4.md

 ---
 title: AuthorityEntry(string, AuthorityTypes, boolean)

-Id: dcsAuthorityEntryClassAuthorityEntryConstructor4
-TocParent: dcsAuthorityEntryClassAuthorityEntryConstructors
-TocOrder: 3

-keywords: AuthorityTypes enumeration, used by
-keywords: enumerations [DCS 16.0 AuthorityTypes, used by

 ---

 <span>Creates a new instance of <span> **AuthorityEntry** </span> specifying a profile, its corresponding authorization types, and the profile type</span>.